plus3it/terrafirm/README.md

 * Previously, `pkg` was used in S3 prefixes, environment variables, and code to indicate something related to standalone packages.
 Now `standalone` is used for that purpose.
 * There are two separate input variables for source and standalone builds: `TF_VAR_source_builds` and `TF_VAR_standalone_builds`.
 See below for more information.
-* To create all possible test builds, set the `TF_VAR_run_all_builds` environment variable to `true`.
-If set to true, Terrafirm ignores `TF_VAR_source_builds` and `TF_VAR_standalone_builds`.
-* You can create multiples of the test builds by setting the `TF_VAR_build_multiplier` to a value greater than 1.
-See an example below of using the multiplier. **Caution**: This could result in many builds being created.
-For example, if all builds are chosen and you use a multiplier of 20, 282 instances would be created!
 * A GNUMakefile now provides shortcuts for Terrafirm tasks:
   - `make` (a/k/a `make again`) - using environment/Terraform variables or a .env file, apply the configuration (perform init if needed)
   - `make valid` - using environment/Terraform variables or a .env file, validate the configuration (perform init if needed)